sunriselayer/gitbook/learn/sunrise/liquidity-pool.md

 ### MsgDecreaseLiquidity

-Removes liquidity from an existing position.
+Claims unclaimed rewards and removes liquidity from an existing position.

 ```protobuf
 message MsgDecreaseLiquidity {